 The next day I saw firsthand why he didn’t like the red squirrels.
 I was sitting in one of the chairs by myself and several chipmunks approached me from different directions.
 I yelled to my friend about what was happening.
 He came out from the cabin’s screened patio with a handful of sunflower seeds, threw them onto a nearby bare spot on the ground, and went back inside.
 The chipmunks immediately ran to the seeds and began stuffing them in their cheek pouches as fast as they could.
 There were a lot of arguments among the chipmunks about who got the seeds.
 They chased each other around a lot, while stopping just long enough to pick up another seed or two.
 One or two of them appeared to be dominant, but all them got at least one chance to grab some seeds.

 Then a red squirrel showed up.
 First, he sat in the tree above the bare spot and yelled at the chipmunks.
 It was obvious that he was telling them that all of the seeds were his.
 They ignored him until he ran down the tree and began to chase them.
 But the way he chased them was different from the way the chipmunks chased each other.
 He didn’t want to just argue about who got the most seeds, he was trying to hurt the chipmunks.
 He would charge onto the bare spot and all of the chipmunks would scatter.
 He’d pick one out and chase it with his teeth bared for a relatively long distance before giving up and returning to the seeds.
-Then he’d discover the other chipmunks had been busy gathering more seeds while he’d been away, and he’d pick out another chipmunk and chase it while the other chipmunks immediately returned to the bare spot to get more seeds.
-It appeared that the chipmunks understood they could get more seeds if they took turns keeping the squirrel busy.
+Then he’d discover the other chipmunks had been busy taking off with more of the seeds while he’d been away, and he’d pick out another chipmunk and chase it while the other chipmunks immediately returned to the bare spot to get more seeds.
+It seemed the chipmunks knew they could get more seeds if they took turns keeping the red squirrel busy.

 In the end, the red squirrel was so busy trying to bully the chipmunks that he got very few seeds.